 You’ll want to make a few photo stops along the way, with 60-foot Bridalveil Falls being the most iconic view.

 Like everywhere in the Black Hills National Forest, keep an eye out for wildlife.

 If you’re going to the northern black hills anyway, the drive is a worthy detour.
 I don’t want to give the impression that you should skip Spearfish Canyon entirely…just maybe that you should keep your expectations in check when it comes to hiking in the area.

 Most of the land around the scenic byway is public land, meaning there’s lots of opportunities to park the car and explore.

-You won’t find good trail maps online, so if you’re heading out, this is one of those times you’ll still want to buy and carry a good paper map (you want National Geographic #751).
+You won’t find good trail maps online, so if you’re heading out, this is one of those times you need a good paper map (you want National Geographic #751).

 Some of the hikes are ridiculously easy — the path to Roughlock Falls is mostly flat and hypothetically handicap-accessible — but others are s t e e p.
 Those 1000 foot canyon walls?
-Climbing to the top takes some effort.
+Climbing to the top requires effort.